searchdiscovery/Apollo-Documentation-UH-Hospital---CJA/Data Layer Events/CTA Link Clicked.md

 # CTA Link Clicked

 User clicks main CTA request info link.
-These events will be automatically detected and fired for any `<a>` tag clicked by a user ad long as the existing data-gtm attribute is available on the <a> tag:
+These events will be automatically detected and fired for any `<a>` tag clicked by a user ad long as the existing data-eventName attribute is available on the <a> tag:

   `data-eventName`